JetBrains/intellij-sdk-docs/topics/reference_guide/frameworks_and_external_apis/xml_dom_api.md

 There is a special table component where each row represents one collection child.
 It's called `DomCollectionControl<T>`, where `T` is your collection element type.
 To function properly, it needs `DomElement` (parent of the collection), some description of the collection (sub-tag name or a `DomCollectionChildDescription` from DOM reflection), and a `ColumnInfo` array.
-This can be passed to the constructor, or can be created in a `DomCollectionControl` inheritor, in an overriden method `createColumnInfos()`.
+This can be passed to the constructor, or can be created in a `DomCollectionControl` inheritor, in an overridden method `createColumnInfos()`.

 What is a column info?
 It's just a somewhat more comfortable way to work with the table model.
 It uses Java 5 generics and is more object-oriented.
 So, it's named `ColumnInfo<Item,Aspect>`, where `Item` is a type variable corresponding to the type of elements in the collection, and `Aspect` is a type variable corresponding to this particular column information type: `String`, `PsiClass`, `Boolean`, etc.
 The basic things that a column knows are: column name, column class, reading value (Aspect `valueOf(Item)`), writing value (`setValue(Item item, Aspect aspect)`), cell renderer (`getRenderer(Item)`), cell "editability" (`isCellEditable(Item)`), cell editor (`getEditor(Item)`), etc.